 “Artificial intelligence would be the ultimate version of Google.
 The ultimate search engine that would understand everything on the web.
-It would understand exactly what you wanted, and it would give you the right thing.
+It would understand exactly what you wanted and give you the right thing.
 We’re nowhere near doing that now.

-A wide range of research in software and hardware will provide optimized versions which can work on small devices like cell phones and tablets.
-It also provides an elaborative information and API on image processing, CNN, RNN, linear model etc. Use of API helps in early stages of a project to finalize models and ML approach.
-With these tools a developer gets the liberty to try different models on an use case to learn pattern in a short span of time.
+A wide range of research in software and hardware will provide optimized versions that can work on small devices like cell phones and tablets.
+It also includes elaborative information and API on image processing, CNN, RNN, linear model, etc. API use helps in the early stages of a project to finalize models and ML approaches.
+With these tools, a developer gets the liberty to try different models on a use case to learn patterns in a short span of time.

 Imperative programs perform computation as you run them.
-Symbolic programs are abstract functions in terms of place holders where no numeric computation takes place unless it is complied with real inputs.
+Symbolic programs are abstract functions in placeholders where no numeric computation occurs unless it is complied with real inputs.
 Mxnet dynamically parallizes symbolic and imperative programs and helps in scaling across machines and GPU.
-Mxnet stands favourites for cloud computing because of its scalability, portability to platforms and development speed.
+Mxnet is a favorite for cloud computing because of its scalability, platform portability, and development speed.

-It is open source built in C, C++ and Python on top with focus on efficient CPU and GPU utilisation with Faster execution, Faster compile and stabilization.
-Its primary objective is to optimize maximum memory usage and increasing compiling time for huge datasets to perform aspects of computer algebra.
-It mostly deals with structured data to solve mathematical problems like expressions evaluation, logistic functions, regression, gradient descent, graphs, etc.
+It is open source and built-in C, C++, and python, focusing on efficient CPU and GPU utilization with Faster execution, compilation, and stabilization.
+Its primary objective is to optimize maximum memory usage and increase compiling time for massive datasets to perform aspects of computer algebra.
+It mainly deals with structured data to solve mathematical problems like expression evaluation, logistic functions, regression, gradient descent, graphs, etc.

 Platform: Ubuntu, Mac, Windows, CentOS

-Language: C, C++ and Python
+Language: C, C++, and Python

-Cv is open source library for computer vision application.
-It contains over 500 algorithms which helps to identify and recognise objects, track moving objects like cars or human actions, extract 3D images etc. These aspects inspired countries and organizations to adopt OpenCV in surveillance, self-driving vehicles and accident detection, street view imaging, finding targets in drone/quadcopter streams and many more.
+Cv is an open source library for computer vision applications.
+It contains over 500 algorithms that help to identify and recognize objects, track moving things like cars or human actions, extract 3D images, etc. These aspects inspired countries and organizations to adopt OpenCV in surveillance, self-driving vehicles and accident detection, street view imaging, finding targets in drone/quadcopter streams, and many more.